mikesouthron/fastweb/README.md

 So I will be dealing with the, potential, performance hit of creating one thread per request.
 If you are dealing with a high load in this scenario, you can block once you hit some max level, Tomcat, for example, only allows 500 simultaneous requests by default, but if your application can respond fast enough for each request, this isn't really an issue and the number can be higher, any pauses will be negligible.
 If you are in the envious position of running out of resources because of load, horizontal scaling is going to be the best option.

-##Deployment
+## Deployment

-Deployment should be trivial,
+Deployment should be trivial binary deployment.